hamidghaedi/scRNA_seq-analysis/README.md

 # to see what to do:
 # table(epi_seurat$SCT_snn_res.0.2, epi_seurat$SCT_snn_res.0.6)

-# Replacing values for clsuter 8 with cluster 18 and 19 in res 0.6
+# Replacing values for cluster 8 with clusters 18 and 19 in res 0.6
 idt$SCT_snn_res.0.2[idt$SCT_snn_res.0.6 == "15"] <- "8_a"
 idt$SCT_snn_res.0.2[idt$SCT_snn_res.0.6 == "1"] <- "8_a"
 idt$SCT_snn_res.0.2[idt$SCT_snn_res.0.6 == "2"] <- "8_a"